mpitutorial/mpitutorial/index.md

 Welcome to MPI Tutorial.com, a website dedicated to providing useful tutorials about the Message Passing Interface (MPI).

+---

 ## Beginner Tutorial
----
-Go to the beginner tutorial
+Wanting to get started learning MPI?
+Head over to the [beginner MPI tutorial](beginner-mpi-tutorial).